The Question Everyone's Asking

 The impact varies dramatically by search intent:

-Translation: If your content targets purely informational queries, you're seeing significant traffic drops.
-Transactional and navigational queries?
-Much less impact.
+Translation: If your content targets purely informational queries, you're likely seeing more significant traffic impact.
+Transactional and navigational queries typically see less impact.

 The Hidden Opportunity

-Here's what surprised me: Sites cited in AI Overviews saw traffic increases of 22-45% compared to their previous position #1 performance.
+Here's what appears to be happening: Sites cited in AI Overviews often see increased traffic compared to their performance without the citation.

 Why?
 AI Overviews create a new citation opportunity.
 Get featured as a source, and you get: